Satisfactory-Clips-Archive/video-clip-notes/docs/transcriptions/yt-2aOpQh44UV8.md

 ### Transcript

-> you considered more alternative recipes me myself no i have not but have others uh i think so um
+> you considered more alternative recipes me myself no i have not but have others, i think so
 >
 > [Music]
 >